Hyundai courts brand prestige with Hermes model makeover

 "The Hyundai brand does not have a prestige perception," said Jack Trout, head of global marketing strategy firm Trout & Partners.
 "Adding Hermes and Prada to their cars doesn't solve this basic problem."

-Hyundai may be able to fix its branding issues by parcelling out premium offerings in a similar fashion to what Toyota Motor Corp has done with its Lexus brand, Trout said.
+Hyundai may be able to fix its branding issues by parceling out premium offerings in a similar fashion to what Toyota Motor Corp has done with its Lexus brand, Trout said.

 Japan's Nissan Motor Co Ltd and Honda Motor Co have also tried to do the same with up-market brands.